pauldoom/vn-web/content/posts/building-a-stupid-hugo-site.md

 ## Deploy to DigitalOcean Spaces

-Simply copy the `public/` directory up to a space, setup CDN and a DNS CNAME, and alakazam!
-It's there!
+I simply copied the `public/` directory up to a space, setup CDN and a DNS CNAME with a few clicks, and alakazam!
+It was online!
+Oh... but broken?

-Then notice that spaces does not serve `index.html` as the default for a directory and get mad and file a support ticket and get told that you could use their PaaS service instead.
+Spaces does not serve `index.html` as the default for a directory.
+After exhausting all other options, I relented and opened my usual "I already have an answer and it is that your product does not meet my need.
+I am very very disappointed in you."

+DO support replied with a courteous and utterly useless response about how I could use their PaaS service instead.
+Typical.
+As a customer, I want choices.
+I want so many choices I don't have to be expected to ever complete a task cause I am so busy pondering all the choices.

 I didn't want to run anything.
-It's static files.
+It is a static site.
+No servers!*

+(*This is actually just being cheap.
+I would spend 1000 hours to avoid $10/mo.
+It makes sense.
+Really.
+Business.)

 ## OK, Deploy to AWS

+Off to the land of choice.
 Setting up a static site on AWS is easy!
 You simply:

 * Create a S3 bucket that does not allow public sharing
 * Create an OAI (origin access identity) and give it read access to the bucket